 Marijuana consumption is illegal at the federal level for recreational and medical uses.
 That means there are no federal regulations or protections for medical cannabis patients and marijuana is still on the federal list of controlled substances.

-The Pennsylvania Medical Marijuana Act gives residents with serious medical conditions access to the state-regulated medical marijuana program.
+Medical marijuana is legal in Pennsylvania and has been so since 2016.
+Act 16 allows residents with serious medical conditions access to the state-regulated medical marijuana program.
 To qualify for a medical ID card, a person must have one or more of the specified ailments.
 Eligible medical conditions include, but are not limited to the following:

 The law states that patients must attend a doctor’s visit with a registered practitioner and receive certification before becoming an official medical marijuana patient.